dc-tec/nixos-config/README.md

 #### Disclaimer

-I share this repo as inspiration – feel free to copy snippets or raise an issue if something piques your interest.
+I share this repo as inspiration, feel free to copy snippets or raise an issue if something piques your interest.
 Just keep in mind that some pieces are tailored to my hardware and workflow, so you'll likely need to adapt things for your own setup.